 Moisha uses double-extortion techniques to force victims into paying the ransom.
 This technique enables it to exfiltrate and encrypt victim data.

-Upon execution, the ransomware initially creates a global mutex to ensure that only one instance of the malware is present on the victim’s system at any given time.
+Upon execution, the ransomware news initially creates a global mutex to ensure that only one instance of the malware is present on the victim’s system at any given time.
 The malware terminates its execution if it detects another mutex already on the machine.

 Next, the malware searches for other services that are often found in the system – such as backup services, malware-scanner services, etc. If any malware is detected in the system, the program will stop any services that would block access to the files.
 This step ensures that these services do not interfere with later encryptions.